RecordEvolution/roboflow_test/README.md

 <img src="https://storage.googleapis.com/reswarm-images/Roboflow_screen2.png" width="300px"/>
 </div>

+# Using your own Camera Device Hardware

+To use the Roboflow Test app on your own edge PC hardware with an attached camera, you need to register your edge PD in a Swarm in the Record Evolution edge platform.

+Just a few steps are required depending on the kind of device you are using.
+Please take a look at our documentation [here](https://docs.record-evolution.de/#/en/Reswarm/connect-devices).

 # Inspecting the Video Output

 To get a live view of each of the cameras in your swarm you need to enable the remote access feature on the cameras.